-Our Engineering courses in the Des Moines and Ames region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
-Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼
+In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Des Moines and Ames region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
+Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼

-From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
+From designing and building cool structures to tweaking and rebuilding them to test out a different approach, your child will be solving challenges just like a real engineer!
 Our practical, hands-on courses are an amazing way for your budding inventor to understand important science, engineering and architectural concepts while also using his or her imagination and creativity.
-Parents can join in on the fun too: we send out regular email communication to keep you in the loop every week.
+Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
 In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!

 Here’s what our Engineering programs in the Des Moines and Ames region include:

 - Immersive projects, ranging from building bridges with K’NEX® pieces to constructing machines with LEGO® bricks.